farabi1038/free-genai-bootcamp-2025/lang-portal/vocab-importer/README.md

 **Solution**:
 - Run Streamlit with explicit binding: `streamlit run app.py --server.address=0.0.0.0`
 - Access using the WSL IP address instead of localhost
+- Consider using the Docker approach which avoids WSL networking issues

+#### Docker Issues

+**Problem**: "Error starting containers"

+**Solution**:
+- Make sure Docker and Docker Compose are installed and running
+- Check if port 8501 or 11434 are already in use
+- Run `docker-compose logs` to see detailed error messages

 #### Fallback Mode